Video-assisted thoracoscopic surgery (VATS) is a minimally invasive surgical technique used to diagnose and treat problems in the chest.

 Why it's done

-- Lung surgery, such as surgery to treat lung cancer and lung volume reduction surgery
+- Lung surgery, such as surgery to treat lung cancer and lung volume reduction surgery.

-- Procedures to remove excess fluid or air from the area around the lungs
+- Procedures to remove excess fluid or air from the area around the lungs.

-- Surgery to relieve excessive sweating (hyperhidrosis)
+- Surgery to relieve excessive sweating, a condition called hyperhidrosis.

-Possible complications of video-assisted thoracoscopic surgery include:
+Possible complications of VATS include:

-- Temporary or permanent nerve damage
+- Short-term or permanent nerve damage.

-- Damage to organs near the procedure site
+- Damage to organs near the procedure site.

 How you prepare